srsran/srsRAN_Project_docs/docs/source/tutorials/source/srsUE/source/index.rst

 .. warning::

-  srsUE is currently no longer in active development, although it does receive small maintenance updates.
+  5G extensions in srsUE are no longer in active development, although it does receive small maintenance updates.
 See `here <https://docs.srsran.com/projects/4g/en/latest/dev_status.html>`_ for further details. srsUE is intended to be used for proof-of-concept and initial testing to allow users to test srsRAN Project without the need for expensive hardware.
 It is not intended for scenarios which require a deployment ready solution.

 Overview